MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/complex/index.md

 ## Next steps

-Now that you’re familiar with the governance MVP and the forthcoming governance changes, read the supporting narrative for additional context.
+Now that you're familiar with the governance MVP and the forthcoming governance changes, read the supporting narrative for additional context.

 > [!div class="nextstepaction"]
 > [Read the supporting narrative](./narrative.md)